bencergazda/WPCookieConsent/README.md

 **Who developed this plugin?**

 This plugin developed by [WebPositive](https://progweb.hu) from Hungary.
-Click here for more information

 **Why required this plugin for my site?**

 From October 2015 you must need display information about cookie management.
-More information please read this: EU Cookies Law
+More information please read this: [EU Cookies Law](http://ec.europa.eu/ipg/basics/legal/cookies/index_en.htm)

 **Why Cookie Consent?**